decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 short expiration times for `id_token`, and indicating that browsers should not cache the response.

-### Threat: Access Token Leak to Third Party Scripts
+### Threat: Identity Token Leak to Third Party Scripts

 It is relatively common to use third-party scripts on RP pages, such as analytics tools, crash reporting.
 The author